stevencombs/retrocombs.github.io/embedded.md

 I am not sure when the physical computing bug hit me.
 I think it was sometime in 2007 when I was teaching C programming.
 No matter when the date, I am still hooked and enjoy any chance I have to tinker with my two favorite boards: the [Arduino](http://www.arduino.cc/) and the [Raspberry Pi](http://www.raspberrypi.org/).

+You may be looking for my [dedicated Raspberry Pi presentation page](http://www.stevencombs.com/raspberrypi.html).

 Below are my embedded systems posts:

 ## Arduino Projects